 Ever since it first became apparent that efforts at “social distancing” were likely to affect the ability of churches to gather, one of the first questions on the minds of many pastors and ministry leaders were concerns about religious liberty.
 These questions became even more pronounced last week after the governor of Kentucky specifically urged churches to suspend their services, and to do so almost immediately.
 At the time, his request appeared premature to many observers.
 I know this because the day of his press conference our organization received a great deal of inquiries from pastors in Kentucky and elsewhere about these concerns.
 Less than a week later, guidance from the White House Coronavirus Task Force urged citizens to avoid gatherings of more than 10 people.

 Under these circumstances churches are unable to assemble.
 But should they comply or protest these directives as a breach of religious freedom?
-Bruce Ashford published an excellent article on this topic this week at LifeWay Voices.
-There is no need to rehearse the entirety of his arguments here.
+LifeWay Voices published an excellent article on this topic.
+There is no need to rehearse the entirety of the arguments here.
 But it is worth noting a few of the essential ideas wrapped up in the question of whether or not churches should respect the state’s authority to request or compel religious organizations not to gather.
 After all, Baptists have recognized since the beginning of our movement the importance of religious freedom.
 The right of all people to worship according to the dictates of their conscience apart from government interference is fundamental to the Baptist faith and its conception of the proper relationship between the individual and the state.

 Even so, the New Testament clearly teaches that government is ultimately an instrument established by God for the purpose of upholding justice and punishing evil (Rom.
 13:1-7).
 And because government is indeed responsible for upholding the cause of justice, bound up in this responsibility is the authority to protect and maintain civil order (1 Pet.
 2:13-14).
-As Ashford and others have argued, while government in no way possesses the competence to direct the spiritual affairs or worship of the church, it does possess the authority to regulate life in the civic realm.
+While government in no way possesses the competence to direct the spiritual affairs or worship of the church, it does possess the authority to regulate life in the civic realm.
 Jesus himself acknowledges this in the famous illustration on Caesar’s coin—civil government has jurisdiction in the civil realm.
 (Matt.
 22:15-22).

 Due to the threat of COVID-19, the gathering of large assemblies has been deemed a public health risk.
 For this reason, it is not out of bounds for government to ask churches, in extreme cases such as this, to forego their assemblies for a time.
 Obviously, this is not without danger.
 (As a conservative I am wary of the precedent.)
 It is critical to note that the government is not targeting churches or singling out religious gatherings.
 In this case the government, at various levels, has set forth guidelines or restrictions affecting multiple sectors of society both religious and secular with the specific goal of reducing transmissions.
 Churches would be right to refuse such instructions intended to curtail the rights and practices of churches or religious bodies exclusively.
 While we should always remain vigilant, it seems clear the current guidance–and in some cases mandates–does not represent a true incursion upon religious liberty.
 Christians, therefore, should comply by submitting to the government as it wields its God-given authority for the sake of public health and safety.